Gospel of the Twelve Apostles

 The Gospel of the Twelve Apostles is a gospel text that summarizes the four canonical gospels and the beginning of the Acts of the Apostles followed by three apocalypses.
 It survives only in a single manuscript and is inspired by the Apocalypse of Pseudo-Methodius.
 Its eschatological expectations was both simple and updated from previous Syriac apocalyptical texts of the same period and is a witness to the Syrian Christian strategy on coping with Muslim rule in the second half of the seventh century as the Muslim rule was no longer being perceived as a temporary event causing apocalyptic tensions to dissipate.
-It also advocates disconnection from Judaism and non-Miaphysite and presents the author's advocacy in their own community to not have them convert to Islam but have the community keep the true faith.
+It also advocates disconnection from Judaism and non-Miaphysite Christianity and presents the author's advocacy in their own community to not have them convert to Islam but have the community keep the true faith.

 Codex Harvard Syriac 93

 The Gospel of the Twelve Apostles survives in the incomplete codex Harvard Syriac 93, and by palaeography, J. Rendel Harris dates it to the middle of the eighth-century AD.
 The codex is from Harris's private collection which Harris numbered it as eighty-five (Cod.
 Syr.
 Harris 85) and is written in Estrangelo.
 The leaves are damaged, and Harris had to reconstruct the codex as he had received it with the leaves disorganized.
 The codex contains a variety of documents such as letters by Jacob of Edessa, an excerpt by Severus of Antioch, a variety of apostolic canons, discussions of individuals who recant their heresy, and an investigation of heavenly entities.
 After a written series of questions, it is followed up with an eleven-folio collection called the Gospel of the Twelve Apostles with the Revelations of Each of Them with an introduction to the Gospel of the Twelve Apostles followed by the Apocalypse of Simeon Kepha, the Apocalypse of James the Apostle, the Apocalypse of John the Little, and an extract from the Doctrine of Addai.
 J. Rendel Harris published an edition of these texts in 1900.
 The Gospel of the Twelve Apostles begins at folio 47r and ends on folio 58r.
 The Gospel in the manuscript takes up twenty-two pages, and in Harris's edition, twenty-one pages.